RICHARD PINDER | DURATION: 45 MINUTES

 Richard discusses the news cycle and how it impacts his passion for politics.

-He talks about how the way he was disciplined and the validation he received from his church shaped him.
+He reflects on growing up in Savannah, Georgia, how he was disciplined, and how the validation he received from his church shaped him.

 He notes the reverence he gained for sacred spaces and the sacraments.